top of page

 Beyond Jaana’s inviting yet commanding vocal presence, the sensually soulful, sometimes snazzy horn fired arrangements and her intuitive collaboration with her poppin’ trio of pianist/MD Nicki Adams, bassist Marco Panascia, drummer/percussionist Joe Abba, what makes this album transcend the realm of mere “covers project” is her dedicated sense of intention.

-JW Vibe by Jonathan Widran
+JW VIBE by Jonathan Widran